 AT HOME OR IN TRAIL TOWNS:

-Soak sore feet in warm water to relax the muscles and tendons.
-Extra bonus if you add Epsom salt to speed recovery (use hotel room bathtub or sink, empty garbage can, bear canister, or whatever vessel you can find).
+- Soak sore feet in warm water to relax the muscles and tendons.
+Extra bonus if you add Epsom salt to speed recovery (use hotel room bathtub or sink, bear canister, or whatever vessel you can find).

 Prevention is far easier than finding a cure when it comes to blisters, but if you’re prone to getting them, don’t give up.
 Step up your foot care game, walk or hike frequently, and experiment with footwear until you find until you find a winning combination.
 By simply paying a little more attention and getting to know your feet, your hiking experiences will be much less painful and far more enjoyable.